Gendered violence

 - A pub owner telling female employees they must wear short skirts to look sexy for the patrons.

-- Employees complaining about transgender staff using the gendered toilets.
+- Employees complaining about transgender colleagues using the gendered toilets.

 - Colleagues ridiculing a male employee for taking parental leave.